-Last week my sister posted a tutorial on about using natural ingredients to dye eggs.
-This got me thinking and browsing around the internet, and somewhere along the way I stumbled on an inspiring leaf print pictorial that I attempted to recreate using store-bought herbs.
+Last week I stumbled on an inspiring leaf print pictorial that I attempted to recreate using store-bought herbs.
 I haven’t seen greenery outside in what seems like forever.

-Making leaf print Easter Eggs is fairly simple and Pinterest-Pretty.
+Making leaf print Easter Eggs is fairly simple.
 Honestly, the most difficult part for me was finding leaves that I could use.
 I’m planning to do this project again with different colors, but first I want to find a variety of leaves.
 We used parsley and dill leaves for these eggs.

 Twist ties or thread/needle

 I dyed these eggs in coffee.
 I’ve been buying store bought Easter egg dye kits for years and never knew that I could dye eggs without doing that.

 Recipe for Coffee-Dye

 - Press the leaf onto the egg and flatten with a 4 square inch piece of pantyhose.
 Use a twist tie or sew the pantyhose together so that the leaf is pressed down snug against the egg and no dye can leak under it.

 - Submerge the egg and let it sit for at least 10 minutes.
 The longer it sits, the darker the color will be.
 I let my eggs sit for a couple hours, but next time I will likely let some of the sit overnight to have a very deep color contrast with the leaf imprint.